Northside (Jacksonville): History

 Amtrak's Jacksonville station at the Clifford Lane facility has been in operation since 1974, when it replaced the downtown Union Station, now the Prime F. Osborn III Convention Center.
-It currently serves the Silver Meteor and Silver Star trains as well as the Thruway Motorcoach to Lakeland.
+It currently serves the Silver Meteor and Silver Star trains as well as the Amtrak Thruway to Lakeland.
 Other services once used this station, including the Champion, Floridian, Florida Special, Palmetto, Silver Palm, Sunset Limited and Vacationer.
 In 2004 the Palmettos route was shortened to end in Savannah, Georgia and in 2005 the Sunset Limited was shortened to end at the New Orleans Union Passenger Terminal as a result of Hurricane Katrina.
 However, the Sunset Limited has been proposed to return in the future.

 Construction of the Dames Point Bridge began in 1985 and was completed in 1989.
 The bridge crosses the St. Johns River using a cable-stayed design, connecting Arlington to the Northside of Jacksonville. designed by HNTB Corporation and RS&H, Inc, and constructed by The Massman Construction Company, the main span is 1300 ft, and is 175 ft high.
 Upon completion, it was longest concrete cable-stayed bridge in the world.

 Opening in 2003, the JAXPORT Cruise Terminal was completed in only six months, and was intended to be a temporary structure.
 Maintained by the Jacksonville Port Authority, the cruise ship terminal is located near the Dames Point Bridge, on the northern banks of the St. Johns River.
 Celebrity Cruises began regular service from Jacksonville on October 27, 2003, discontinuing service in 2005.
 The ship Carnival Miracle was christened at the Port of Jacksonville on February 27, 2004, beginning Jacksonville service by Carnival Cruise Lines.
 Five cruise ships were chartered to serve as floating hotels during the week preceding Super Bowl XXXIX in February 2005.
 Four of the vessels docked at JAXPORT terminals, providing over 3,500 rooms plus restaurants and night clubs for fans.
 As of 2019, cruises from Jacksonville visit the Bahamas and Eastern Caribbean on board the Carnival Ecstasy.

 River City Marketplace opened on November 17, 2006 as the only quasi-regional outdoor shopping mall in the Northside, and the only one north of the St. Johns River.
 The 125 acre shopping district is located south of Airport Road on the east side of Interstate 95, two miles (3 km) east of Jacksonville International Airport.
 When Phase II is fully built out, the project will have cost over $300 million to build and boast more than 100 retailers.